April 18, 2017

 I don't like most movies made from books, and I'd rather read the book, but I was glad I saw the movie, The Godfather, before reading it.
 Most of Stephen King's books are slaughtered when made into movies.
 I actually thought that Needful Things would make a great movie, but...
 Ahem, it wasn't, LOL.

 I don't see a lot of movies anymore.
-I did when I was younger - living on an Air Force base in Germany, I went to the movies every Saturday with my 25 cent allowance.
+I did when I was younger - living on an Air Force base in Germany, I went to a movie every Saturday with my 25 cent allowance.
 A movie and a bag of fries is what that bought.
 Hayley Mills was one of my favourites back then - The Truth About Spring, The Moonspinners, etc.

-Scrapbooking rules, but because card-making is so fast, I finish them more often than any of the albums I dream of having someday (there's no way I can give anybody a "store bought" card anymore)!
+Scrapbooking ruled once upon a time (I actually finished an album), but because card-making is so fast, I finish them more often than any of the albums I dream of having someday (there's no way I can give anybody a "store bought" card anymore)!

 I tend to collect patterns of different crafts to do.
 My computer is full of patterns, and so is my filing cabinet :) I can't stop.
 When I clean up, I just organize better - I seldom throw anything away.

 Since discovering Swap-bot Nov/08, ATCs rule these days!
 I spend so much time making these little gems, that everything else has been put on the back burner!